Cara Delevingne dragged into Johnny Depp's defamation suit against ex-wife Amber Heard - Goss.ie

 The actress reportedly donated her share of the divorce settlement, about $7 million, to the American Civil Liberties Union and the Children’s Hospital Los Angeles.

-On the latest episode of the Gosscast, Goss.ie Founder Ali Ryan talks to Limerick influencer Lucy Fitz.
+On this week’s episode of #GossChats – Ali Ryan chats to Aoife Walsh.

-The influencer reveals why she took a break from social media, giving up alcohol and THAT viral Leaving Cert video:
+The former Miss Ireland opens up about postponing her wedding, being apart from her fiancé, and the lessons she has learned during lockdown.